johnmichael-kane/Parallelized-Sudoku-Solvers/README.md

 ### Repository Features

-- All files located in the 'main' branch.
+- All essential directories can be accessed through this README.
 - Each implementation uses the same puzzles.
 - Each implementation implements a sequential approach that takes a file as input.
     - **Levels:** easy, medium, hard